cachristopoulou/api-documentation/pages/04.guides/04.pos-integration/docs.md

 #### Rejecting order

-If the store is unable to ship the order they should reject it as quickly as possible so it can move on as fast as possible. rejection is done by calling the [Order API update check first endpoint](/api-references/order-api/api-reference/update-check-first), no further action is needed and if all stores reject the order it will be shiped as a normal order.
+If the store is unable to ship the order they should reject it as quickly as possible so it can move on as fast as possible.
+A rejection is done by calling the [Order API update check first endpoint](/api-references/order-api/api-reference/update-check-first), no further action is needed and if all stores reject the order it will be shipped as a normal order.

 #### Accepting the order

 If the store is able to ship the order a call to [Order API update check first endpoint](/api-references/order-api/api-reference/update-check-first).

-on error the order should not be shipped. errors can happen if the store was to slow and a timeout happend, or if anotehr store accepted first.
+On error the order should not be shipped.
+Errors can happen if the store was too slow and a timeout happened, or if another store accepted first.

-on success the order should be shipped and the appropriate actions to create and mark the order as shipped in centra should be taken.
+On success the order should be shipped and the appropriate actions to create and mark the order as shipped in Centra should be taken.